 7:00am – Wake up.
 My alarm is my son calling for mommy from the other room, which usually happens around 7:00am.
 I get up, take him out of the crib, change a diaper and take him downstairs for breakfast.
 I let my wife sleep in until about 10am.
 She definitely deserves the extra sleep, especially since the first 10 to 12 months of our son’s life was her waking up in the middle of the night to feed him while I lay still in deep sleep.

 7:15am – Breakfast.
 It has been a lot easier now that our son is eating solid foods and can feed himself.
 I usually set him up with some delicious blueberries or raspberries, a couple handfuls of cheerios, and a sippy cup of milk.
 While he’s eating, we’re listening to toddler tunes, and I’m cooking my breakfast at the same time.
-It’s always the same thing, in a bowl: 2 beaten eggs, a 1/2 cup of blackbeans, a fistful of spinach – microwaved for 4 minutes on high, then eaten with some Tabasco sauce and chunky salsa (a la 4-Hour Body style, so this means no juice either.
+It’s always the same thing, in a bowl: 2 beaten eggs, a 1/2 cup of blackbeans, a fistful of spinach – microwaved for 4 minutes on high, then eaten with some Tabasco sauce and chunky salsa (a la 4-Hour Body style), so this means no juice either.
 General rule of thumb is “don’t drink your calories”.)
 Then, I eat and clean up, which is just a simple washing of the one bowl.
 Super easy.
 [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 7:45am – Playtime!
 With two full bellies, my son and I go to the dining room, which we’ve converted into a play room (who uses their dining room anyways?
 Hehe!).
 We’ll play with instruments, play basketball (he just learned how to dunk on his little hoop), or read a little bit.
 Sometimes he’ll climb on my back and I do pushups at the same time.
 It’s really fun, and I really cherish these couple of hours in the morning when it’s just me and him.